 Arizona Revised Statutes (A.R.S.) requires the District to deposit special tax levies for the District's maintenance or capital outlay with the County Treasurer.
 Although not statutorily required, the District has also chosen to deposit other public monies in its custody with the County Treasurer.
 A.R.S. requires collateral for deposits at 102 percent of all deposits not covered by federal depository insurance.
+A.R.S.
-A.R.S. does not include any requirements for credit risk, concentration of credit risk, interest rate risk, or foreign currency risk for the District's investments.

-Arizona Revised Statutes (A.R.S.) requires the District to deposit special tax levies for the District's maintenance or capital outlay with the County Treasurer.
+County Community College District (College) Use at District's discretion Notes to financial statements June 30, 2023 does not include any requirements for credit risk, concentration of credit risk, interest rate risk, or foreign currency risk for the District's investments.
+OR Arizona Revised Statutes (A.R.S.) requires the District to deposit special tax levies for the District's maintenance or capital outlay with the County Treasurer.
 A.R.S. does not require the District to deposit other public monies in its custody with the County Treasurer; however, the District must act as a prudent person dealing with another's property when making investment decisions about those monies.
 A.R.S. requires collateral for deposits at 102 percent of all deposits not covered by federal depository insurance.
 A.R.S. does not include any requirements for credit risk, concentration of credit risk, interest rate risk, or foreign currency risk for the District's investments.

-Deposits-At June 30, 2022, the carrying amount of the District's deposits was \$, and the bank balance was \$.
-Describe the District's formal policy with respect to custodial credit risk or indicate that the District does not have a policy.
+Deposits -At June 30, 2023, the carrying amount of the District's deposits was \$, and the bank balance was \$ Describe the District's formal policy with respect to custodial credit risk or indicate that the District does not have a policy.
 If the District has any category 3 deposits at fiscal year-end, add the following recap and modify as necessary.

-County Community College District College) Use at District's discretion Notes to financial statements June 30, 2022 At June 30, 2022, \$ of the District's bank balance was exposed to custodial credit risk as follows: Uninsured and uncollateralized \$ Uninsured with collateral held by the pledging financial institution Uninsured with collateral held by the pledging financial institution's trust department or agent but not in the District's name According to GASB Implementation Guide No. 2016-1, questions 4.5 and 4.6, certificates of deposit that are not negotiable and have redemption terms that do not consider market rates should be treated as deposits, and negotiable certificates of deposit should be treated as investments for purposes of GASB Statement Nos.
+At June 30, 2023, \$ of the District's bank balance was exposed to custodial credit risk as follows: Uninsured and uncollateralized Uninsured with collateral held by the pledging financial institution Uninsured with collateral held by the pledging financial institution's trust department or agent but not in the District's name According to GASB Implementation Guide No. 2016-1, questions 4.5 and 4.6, certificates of deposit that are not negotiable and have redemption terms that do not consider market rates should be treated as deposits, and negotiable certificates of deposit should be treated as investments for purposes of GASB Statement Nos.
 3 and 40 disclosures.
-Investments-The District had total investments of \$ at June 30, 2022.
+Investments -The District had total investments of \$ at June 30, 2023.
 The District categorizes certain investments measured at fair value within the fair value hierarchy established by generally accepted accounting principles as follows.
 Investments with significantly different risk profiles should not be aggregated into a single investment type for all investment disclosures, as applicable.
 See question 1.3.2 in the GASB Implementation Guide No. 2015-1.
-Fair value measurement using Quoted prices Significant other Significant in active markets for observable unobservable identical assets inputs inputs Amount (Level 1) (Level 2) (Level 3) Investments by fair value level U.S. Treasury securities \$ U.S. agency securities Local government bonds Common stock List additional investment types Total investments categorized by fair value level Investments categorized as Level 1 are valued using prices quoted in active markets for those investments.
-For investments categorized as Level 2 or Level 3, describe the valuation technique used for each level by investment type.
-Also, if there was a change in any of the valuation techniques that had a significant impact on the result, disclose the change and the reason(s) for making it.
-The District also had the following investments in external investment pools measured at fair value: Amount State Treasurer's investment pools County Treasurer's investment pool Total external investment pools measured at fair value

-County Community College District

-College) Use at District's discretion

-Notes to financial statements

-June 30.
-2022
+Fair value measurement using Quoted prices

+uoted pric in active Significant unobservable Significant other observable markets for identical assets inputs inputs Amount (Level 1) (Level 2) (Level 3) Investments by fair value level U.S. Treasury securities

+U.S. agency securities

+Local government bonds \$ \$ \$ \$

+County Community College District (\\\\\College) Use at District's discretion Notes to financial statements June 30, 2023 Common stock List additional investment types Total investments categorized by fair value level \$ \$ \$ \$